 If your pool only has one jet, it’s a good idea to point the jet to the opposite side of your skimmer and downwards.
 This will circulate the water and also mix the water on the bottom of your pool to the surface.

 Dead areas are spots in your pool that have poor circulation.
 Some commons spots include:

 Sometimes these dead areas are unavoidable.
 You can do your best to point your return jets to improve these areas, but you may just have to take care of these areas manually.
 This is why it’s important to always have a pool brush handy.

 This is a major part of pool circulation.
 Every pool is going to have a few dead spots, so practicing good circulation also includes brushing your pool.
 You should brush your pool often, at least once a week.

-Brushing dead areas and other areas of your pool helps to break up debris or micro-organisms, like algae.
-It gets these inhabits into the water, instead of clinging to other parts of your pool, so that your filter will have an opportunity to filter them out.
+Brushing dead areas and other areas of your pool helps to break up debris or microorganisms, like algae.
+It gets these inhabitants into the water, instead of clinging to other parts of your pool, so that your filter will have an opportunity to filter them out.